SECRET-GUEST/decimator/README.md

 ## Usage
 To use the program:

-Open the program by running the delete_files_gui.py file.
+1. Open the program by running the delete_files_gui.py file.
-Select the folder from which you want to delete files and folders.
+2. Select the folder from which you want to delete files and folders.
-Enter the name of the file or folder that you want to delete.
+3. Enter the name of the file or folder that you want to delete.
-Check the "Case sensitive" checkbox if you want to perform a case-sensitive search.
+4. Check the "Case sensitive" checkbox if you want to perform a case-sensitive search.
-Click the "Delete" button to begin the deletion process.
+5. Click the "Delete" button to begin the deletion process.
-Wait for the program to delete the files and folders.
+6. Wait for the program to delete the files and folders.
 The progress bar will update as files and folders are deleted.
-Once the program has finished executing, a message will be displayed indicating that the deletion is complete.
+7. Once the program has finished executing, a message will be displayed indicating that the deletion is complete.

 Note: Be careful when using this program, as it permanently deletes files and folders from your computer.
 Make sure you have selected the correct folder and file/folder name before running the program.

-Contributing
+## Contributing
 If you have suggestions for improving this program, feel free to submit a pull request or create an issue on Github.

----

-Feel free to adapt this presentation to your needs and add any additional information or screenshots as necessary.

 ## :scroll: License